-What is happening is that at MP_8 , each local upload flow obtains roughly a $1/(n_8 + 2)$ share of the bandwidth, where $n_8 = 1$ is the number of client stations associated with MP_8 and the 2 on the denominator accounts for end-to-end upload traffic from MP_7 and download traffic from MP_8 .
+What is happening is that at MP_8 , each local upload flow obtains roughly a $1/(n_8 + 2)$ share of the bandwidth, where $n_8 = 1$ is the number of client stations associated with MP_8 and the 2 on the denominator accounts for endto-end upload traffic from MP_7 and download traffic from MP_8 .
 The aggregate upload traffic from stations 1-10 also obtains a $1/(n_8 + 2)$ share (corresponding to the share of upload transmission opportunities allocated to MP_7).
-Thus each individual upload flow from stations 1-10 obtains only a $1/10(n_8 + 2)$ share.
-In line with this analysis, Fig. 4a confirms that the upload flow from station 11 obtains roughly an order of magnitude greater throughput than the upload flows from stations 1-10.
+Thus each individual upload flow from stations 1-10 obtains only a $1/10(n_8+2)$ share.
+In line with this analysis, Fig. 4(a) confirms that the upload flow from station 11 obtains roughly an order of magnitude greater throughput than the upload flows from stations 1-10.

-The aggregate download traffic to stations 1-11 also obtains a $1/(n_8 + 2)$ share at the MP_8 hop.
+The aggregate download traffic to stations 1-11 also obtains a $1/(n_8+2)$ share at the MP_8 hop.
 The download traffic to stations 1-10 then has to compete against the upload traffic from stations 1-10 for transmission opportunities at MP_0 .
 This creates further unfairness.
+As discussed above, at the MP_0 hop there is approximately an order of magnitude unfairness between upload and download flows and this can been seen in Fig. 4(a).